parkermac/LO/tracker2/README.md

 The output appears as NetCDF files in, for example:

-LO_output/tracks2/jdf0_3d/
+LO_output/tracks2/[gtagex]/jdf0_3d/
 - exp_info.csv (a record of the experiment choices)
 - grid.nc (bathy info, used for plotting)
 - release_2019.07.04.nc (there would be more than one of these if you used more start days)

+NOTE: exp_info.csv is ALSO written to LO_output/tracks2 because we need some grid info when reading in things at the start of trackfun.py, i.e. when it is imported.
+This is NOT good coding because it can cause errors when trying to run two jobs at the same time.
+I never figured out how to pass arguments to modules, and maybe that would also be a bad idea.

 NOTE: the default is to save output every hour, even though the underlying calculation may be done in finer steps (the default ndiv=12 means that we use 300 s steps in the RK4 integration).
 You can save more frequently using the "sph" (saves per hour) input parameter.
 I find this to be convenient during debugging.

-#### NOTE: I don't really like the output naming convention.
-It would be better to follow the usual convention, with something like LO_output/tracks2/[gtagex]/ ...

 ---